gunnarleffler/chmac/README.md

 ##Example:
 ```
-chmac.sh -r wlan0  -- this sets the mac address to be random
+chmac -r wlan0  -- this sets the mac address to be random
 ```

 ## Motivation